j0gi-18/Biometric-door-lock/README.md

 # Biometric Door Lock System

 This project implements a secure and user-friendly biometric door lock system for restricted access control.
-We leveraged the machine learning to achieve accurate facial recognition and streamlined access management through mobile and desktop applications.
-The door lock device contains a camera it can be a webcam or a 2 MP raspberry pi camera. three LED lights indicating the status of recognition and two buttons "PUSH" and "SOS" visitors can press PUSH button to generate a manual request to enter into the premises, if the admin approves the request door opens else remains closed. or press SOS button to generate a alert notifactio to owner of the property in emergency.
+We leveraged machine learning to achieve accurate facial recognition and streamlined access management through mobile and desktop application.
+The face recognition algorithm contains Mediapipe for face detection, MobileFaceNet for face embedding extraction and Random Forest classifier for classification faces.
+Face recognition algorithm was implemented on a low cost OrangePi Zero 2W 4Gb varient and 12V Electro Magnetic door lock is also interfaced with the same via 5V single channel relay.
+The door lock device contains a 2 MP raspberry pi camera.
+Three LED lights indicating the status of face recognition and two buttons "PUSH" and "SOS".
+For registered users the face recognition algorithm can automatically open the door based on verification status but non registered user can also press PUSH button to generate a manual request to enter into the premises, if the admin approves the request door opens else remains closed.
+The SOS button is used to generate a alert notifaction to owner of the property in emergency.

 ## Biometric door lock device
 <img src="images/biometric_device.png" alt="biometric_door_lock">